esgardner/DataScienceJobs/README.md

 The motivation for this project is to find a dataset, come up with business questions, and use the dataset to answer these questions following the
 CRISP-DM methodology.

 For my project I selected a Kaggle dataset with job postings for Data Science from Glassdoor.
-The datset consists of 3900 data science job posts scraped from Glassdoor in July 2020.
+The dataset consists of 3900 data science job posts scraped from Glassdoor in July 2020.

 The questions I investigated in this analysis were the following:
 1. Where are the data science jobs (by city and company)?